jaderiver62/bricolage/README.md

 >

-This projects utilizes a MongoDB NoSQL database to build the back-end of an API.
+This project utilizes a MongoDB NoSQL database to build the back-end of an API.

-This RESTful API is ideal for building a social networking application.
+The result is a RESTful API that is ideal for building a social networking application.
 It performs CRUD operations on the database to enable Users to post Thoughts, post Reactions to Thoughts and to build a list of Friends for each User.

 When a User is deleted, Bricolage also deletes all of the associated thougts created by the User.
 Thoughts and Reactions can also be deleted.
-See our [demo video](#usage) for more details.
+See our [Usage Guide](#usage) for more details.

 ---------------------------------------